secure-php/sia/README.md

 S2E can capture several types of errors during the analysis.
 Following the idea of Fault Escalation (Trickel et al. 2023), SymPHP issues a segfault for syntax parsing errors in sinks.
 It is worth noting that directly signaling SIGSEGV would not work due to the ways S2E captures errors.
-Therefore, we insert the following code snippet to intentionally trigger segfault on syntax parsing errors.
+Therefore, we insert the following code snippet to intentionally trigger segfaults on syntax parsing errors.
 We modified the [dash](https://github.com/nyuichi/dash) for command injection vulnerabilities.

 ```c